Posts Tagged ‘infinite monkey theorem’

 ###

-As we work backwards, we might send carefully-calculated birthday greetings to Félix Édouard Justin Émile Borel; he was born on this date in 1871.
-A mathematician (and politician, who served as French Minister of the Navy), he is remembered for his foundational work in measure theory and probability.
+As we scale up, we might spare a thought for Émile Borel; he died on this date in 1956.
+A mathematician (and politician who served as French Minister of the Navy), he is remembered for his foundational work in measure theory and probability.
 He published a number of research papers on game theory and was the first to define games of strategy.

 “No structure, even an artificial one, enjoys the process of entropy.
 It is the ultimate fate of everything, and everything resists it.”*…